Right agriculture policies can promote healthy diets

 Adoption of Western diets and increasingly sedentary lives were sending obesity

-rates climbing fast in developing countries, with women most affected, Nantel
+rates climbing fast in developing countries, with women most affected, Nantel said.

 FAO estimates that there were 852 million undernourished people worldwide in